The soothing power of pets

 People who suffer from depression often find solace in the companionship that their pets provide.
 The emotional problems that depression brings about can be tumultuous and trying.
 A furry (or feathered) friend can be just what the doctor ordered, providing a special kind of support that can be hard to describe.

-We asked those of you who deal with depression to share a picture of you and your pet, as well as a description of how they help you cope.
-Click through the slideshow to meet some real-life people and pets who are together in the fight against depression.
+We asked some of you who deal with depression to share a picture of you and your pet, as well as a description of how they help you cope.

 Ashley and Shadow